What Is An Empathy Buddy?

 Firstly, you find someone to be your buddy and agree that the purpose of your meetings is to exchange non-judgmental empathy based on feelings and needs.
 They don't need to have the same issues as you; anyone willing to follow the guidelines who you think you can trust will do.

 I find it particularly powerful to work with an empathy buddy who is also a man; this helps restore our trust in other men's willingness and ability to treat your feelings with respect.
-Log on to The Confident Man Forums and post a message in this thread saying that you are looking for an empathy buddy, or contact someone who has already posted via private message.
+Join the Empathy Buddy Classifieds Facebook Group and post a message saying that you are looking for an empathy buddy, or contact someone who has already posted via private message.

 Remember to check where in the world your empathy buddy resides, and find a mutually agreeable time using the TimeAndDate meeting planner.
 Swap Skype id's and make sure you're online at the agreed time for your call.